-We offer courses from access and national certificate level up to honours and masters level.
+We offer courses from access and national certificate level up to honours and postgraduate degrees.
 Our vibrant campus means that Perth College UHI is a popular choice for local, national and international students alike.

 The age profile of our students has widened in recent years, with 26% now aged 18 or under and 48% aged 31 or over.
 They come from 66 countries, with the top ten nationalities being: Scottish; elsewhere in the UK; Polish; Czech; Spanish; Bulgarian; Hungarian; Slovakian; Romanian; German and South African.

 We offer a wide and varied curriculum and host a number of courses with unique features:

 - MSc Managing Mountain Sustainable Development and MSc Interpretation: Management and Practice are the only such courses in Scotland.

 - The BA (Hons) Popular Music Performance was the first such course in Scotland.

 - BA Child and Youth Studies was the first fully on-line undergraduate programme to receive mainstream funding within the UK.